IDEA-PRIO/VPMBench/docs/source/user/experimental-features.rst

 Implementing a Multi-Class Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To implement a multi-class plugin, you basically have to follow the same approach as for the standard :ref:`plugins <plugins>`.
+To implement a multi-class plugin, you have to basically follow the same approach as for the  :ref:`standard plugins <plugins>`.
 The only difference between the standard plugins and multi-class plugins is the number of specified cutoff points.
 For the multi-class plugins, we require that for each class a cuttoff is defined as shown in the following example: